MaynSantosGit/SystemInfo4Terminal/README.md

 License:
 Do whatever you want with it.
 If you fix something, consider sharing it back.
 I consider this as a public domain python script.

-Questions or ideas?
-Open an issue or ping me at mayn@outlook.ph.